 - a) Country 1 will produce less cheese.

 - b) Country 2 will export wine.

 - c) Country 1 will import cheese.

 - d) Country 2 will produce more cheese.

-4. Which of the following statements about production and trade is FALSE?
+- 4. Which of the following statements about production and trade is FALSE?

-I. If a country has an absolute advantage in producing a good, then it also has the comparative advantage in the production of that good.
+- I. If a country has an absolute advantage in producing a good, then it also has the comparative advantage in the production of that good.

-II.
+- II.
 Rich countries will generally have the comparative advantage in the production of all goods.

-III.
+- III.
 If a country has the absolute advantage in the production of a good, then this country will be made better off by specializing in the production of that good.a) I only.

+- b) I and II only.

-c) I, II and III.
+- c) I, II and III.

+- d) III only.